Chocolate solar system cupcakes with vanilla almond buttercream frosting. I bet the frosting is super tasty - I love anything almond flavored!

 Image: This image depicts an artist’s rendering of the New Horizons spacecraft as it approaches Pluto and its three moons in summer 2015.Read more »

-Anonymous asked: What do you do are you an astronomer?
+Anonymous said: What do you do are you an astronomer?

 Where do you see the future of space exploration being, say in 10 years time?
 Will it all be unmanned missions? (especially after constellation got the axe)